skysqlinc/skysql-docs/docs/Portal features/Infrastructure Upgrades.md

 **Q: Will my data be affected during the upgrade?**
 A: No, infrastructure upgrades only restart the database service.
 Your data remains intact and unchanged.

-**Q: How often do infrastructure upgrades occur?**
-A: Infrastructure upgrade requirements vary based on cloud provider schedules and your current version.
-SkySQL supports up to 3 versions behind the current control plane, giving you flexibility in upgrade timing.

 **Q: Can I opt out of infrastructure upgrades?**
 A: No, infrastructure upgrades are mandatory to maintain security, compliance, and cloud provider support.